elizetavares/elizetavares.github.io/_pages/mentorship.md

 toc_sticky: true
 ---

-A central pillar of my teaching, mentorship takes the shape task-oriented, collaborative relationships with students in and out of the classroom.
-Students pursue a range of traditional and non-traditional projects that I support through guidance, teaching of technical skills, and generating laboratory-style spaces in which they can participate.
+A central pillar of my teaching, mentorship takes the shape of task-oriented, collaborative relationships with students in and out of the classroom.
+Students pursue a range of traditional and non-traditional projects that I support through guidance, teaching of technical skills, and generating laboratory-style spaces in which they can test and explore.
 What follows is a sample of thhe deliverables produced under that mentorship, capturing but the tip of the iceberg of the learning achieved in the process of completing a thesis, internship, or performance.

 ## Recent Theses